SanchesRodrigues/voyager1/readme.md

-My first project on GitHub
+My first project on GitHub following the tricks about the Git.